Last Updated on January 15, 2021 by Nina Ahmedow

 Rice is another source of carbs, but since most rice is contaminated with arsenic, I tend to avoid it.
 Instead, I opt for wild rice which tastes even better and can be used in the same way.

 And don’t forget quinoa which has been a staple food in the Andean region for ages.
 But stick to organic and fair trade, please because the popularity of quinoa has had quite a negative effect on the indigenous populations of Peru and Bolivia.
+(On a side note, some of the best vegan food I’ve ever had was at a Peruvian vegan restaurant in Madrid!)

 Focus on Healthy Fats